metaplex-foundation/docs/docs/01-programs/02-candy-machine/07-special-guard-instructions.md

 <AccordionItem title="JS SDK" open={true}>
 <div className="accordion-item-padding">

-When using groups in the JS SDK, the `callGuardRoute` operation accepts an additional `group` attributes which must be set to the label of the group we want to select.
+When using groups in the JS SDK, the `callGuardRoute` operation accepts an additional `group` attribute which must be set to the label of the group we want to select.

 ```tsx
 import { getMerkleProof, getMerkleRoot } from '@metaplex-foundation/js';